Bio

 Fluidity Labs (2021-) (source)

-Co-founded.
+Co-founder and CTO.
 Supported by leading investors including Multicoin, Lemniscap, Circle Ventures, Solana Ventures, ZachXBT, DCFGod, and moreann.
 Received several grants throughout the years, including from Arbitrumann, Polygon, AAVEann, Compound, Solana, Suiann, and more.

 Skills